davidbrandfonbrener/color-filter-olmo/README.md

 pip install -e .[all]
 ```

-## Download data and set paths

-WARNING: there is 125GB of non-c4 data and XXGB of tokenized c4 data.
-If you do not want to download all of the data, use git lfs to only download the files you want.

-1. Download the data from (https://huggingface.co/hlzhang109/CoLoR-filter).
-This can be done with e.g. `git clone https://huggingface.co/hlzhang109/CoLoR-filter`

-2. Change the `download_path` in `olmo/registry.py` to point to the downloaded data on your machine.

-3. (Optional): set the environment variable `CHECKPOINTS_PATH`, otherwise we will default to using `./ckpts/` to store checkpoints when training models.

-## Training on our selected data from C4
+## Train the auxiliary models

+Preconditions: c4 is tokenized and listed in `DATA_DICT` in `olmo/registry.py`, and the desired downstream data is also listed in `DATA_DICT` or can be tokenized on the fly (as we do for downstream data).

+Note: we use C4 from [dolma v1.6](https://huggingface.co/datasets/allenai/dolma) tokenized with the `allenai/eleuther-ai-gpt-neox-20b-pii-special` tokenizer.
+Data needs to be formatted as npy memmap arrays which can be done with the [dolma package](https://github.com/allenai/dolma).

-1. Run `bash scripts/launch_sweep.sh configs/sweeps/color-1b.yaml 1` to start training the 1st job from the sweep.
+1. Pretrain the prior model.
+For example, run `bash scripts/launch_sweep.sh configs/sweeps/pretrain.yaml 1` to start training the 1st job from the sweep.
 Change 1 to a different index to start a different job.
 If using slurm, you can launch the sweep using an sbatch array job.

-Note: We use C4 from [dolma v1.6](https://huggingface.co/datasets/allenai/dolma) tokenized with the `allenai/eleuther-ai-gpt-neox-20b-pii-special` tokenizer.
+2. Add the prior model to `MODEL_DICT` in `olmo/registry.py`.

+3. Finetune the conditional model.
+For example, run `bash scripts/launch_sweep.sh configs/sweeps/finetune-down.yaml 1`.

+4. Add the prior and conditional models to `MODEL_DICT` in `olmo/registry.py`.

-## Selecting from your data using our auxiliary models
+## Select from your data using auxiliary models

-1. Format data into npy memmap arrays as in our copy of C4.
+Preconditions: c4 is tokenized and listed in `DATA_DICT` in `olmo/registry.py`, and the prior and conditional models are listed in `MODEL_DICT` in `olmo/registry.py`.

-2. Run `bash scripts/launch_sweep.sh configs/sweeps/score-parallel.yaml 1` to score data.
+1. Run `bash scripts/launch_sweep.sh configs/sweeps/score-parallel.yaml 1` to score data.

-3. Add your score to `SCORE_DICT` in `olmo/registry.py`. and modify `configs/sweeps/gen-idx.yaml` to point to your scores.
+2. Add your score to `SCORE_DICT` in `olmo/registry.py`. and modify `configs/sweeps/gen-idx.yaml` to point to your scores.

-4. Run `bash scripts/select_index_sweep.sh configs/sweeps/gen-idx.yaml 1` to create an index of the selected data.
+3. Run `bash scripts/select_index_sweep.sh configs/sweeps/gen-idx.yaml 1` to create an index of the selected data.

-5. Add the index to `INDEX_DICT` in `olmo/registry.py` and modify `configs/sweeps/color-1b.yaml` to point to your index.
+4. Add the index to `INDEX_DICT` in `olmo/registry.py` and modify `configs/sweeps/color-1b.yaml` to point to your index.

-6. Train on the selected data as in the previous section.
-Modify the `data.index_path` in the config to point to the new indices created in the previous step.

-## Training your own auxiliary models

-Note: this will allow you to train from scratch, no need to download any data.

-1. Format the data into npy memmap arrays as in our copy of C4 and our downstream data.
-This can be done by tokenizing your data using [dolma](https://huggingface.co/datasets/allenai/dolma).

-2. Pretrain the prior model.
-For an example, see `configs/pretrain.yaml`.

-3. Add the prior model to `MODEL_DICT` in `olmo/registry.py`.

-4. Finetune the conditional model.
-For an example, see `configs/finetune-books.yaml` or `configs/finetune-down.yaml`.

-5. Add the prior and conditional models to `MODEL_DICT` in `olmo/registry.py`.

-6. Select the data and train on selected data as in the previous sections.
+## Train on our selected data from C4

+Preconditions: c4 is tokenized and listed in `DATA_DICT` in `olmo/registry.py` and the data index is listed in `INDEX_DICT` in `olmo/registry.py`.

+Note: Set the environment variable `CHECKPOINTS_PATH`, otherwise we will default to using `./ckpts/` to store checkpoints when training models.

+1. Run `bash scripts/launch_sweep.sh configs/sweeps/color-1b.yaml 1` to train a 1b model on the filtered data.

+## Optional: download our data to skip steps

+WARNING: the data is 400GB, most of which contains a full tokenized copy of c4.
+If you do not want to download all of the data, use the [huggingface-cli tool](https://huggingface.co/docs/huggingface_hub/v0.23.4/guides/cli#huggingface-cli-download) to only download the parts that you want.

+1. Download the data: `huggingface-cli download hlzhang109/CoLoR-filter --local-dir YOUR_PATH`.
+This will download the data to your huggingface cache and create a local-dir with symbolic links to the data.
+If you actually want the data at `YOUR_PATH`, set it as the `--cache-dir` in the command.

+2. Change the `download_path` in `olmo/registry.py` to point to the downloaded data on your machine, i.e. to `YOUR_PATH`.

 ## Citation